Shameless (British TV series): Series 9 (2012)

 The ninth series of Shameless began on 9 January 2012 and concluded on 13 March 2012.
 The ninth series, originally consisting of 22 episodes, was reduced to 11 episodes, with the remaining 11 being turned into the tenth series.
 Like 2011, the first two episodes aired on two consecutive nights.

 The ninth series primarily featured the arrivals of Gloria Meak, played by Angeline Ball, and her brother, Dominic Meak, with former EastEnders actor Stephen Lord taking on this role.
-Gloria embarked on an affair with Jamie after having a catfight with Karen.
+Gloria embarked on an affair with Jamie after having a fight with Karen.
 Also in Series 9, Mimi's glamorous Scottish niece, Ruby Hepburn, portrayed by Kari Corbett, arrived.
 Ciarán Griffiths left his role as Mickey Maguire during this series, with the character leaving after helping a woman give birth and agreeing to raise the baby when the woman dies.
 Also departing this series was Carl, who made numerous guest appearances before leaving.
 Prominent storylines for this series include Mickey being the victim of a homophobic attack, and Frank, Jamie, Shane, Ruby and Aidan being trapped underground when a plan to rob lottery tickets goes dramatically wrong.